MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_translate_page_ml.md

 - Translation pages are shown in the corresponding language site
 - Translation pages display correctly in the News web part and the Highlighted content web parts
 - The language dropdown at the top of the site includes all of the languages you've enabled
-- Translators, if you assigned them, are notified of the translation request.
+- Translators are notified of the translation request.

 ## What does a translator do?
 Translators manually translate the copies of the default language page into the language(s) specified.
-When the copies of the page(s) are created, translators are notified in email that a translation is requested.
+When the copies of the page(s) are created, translators are notified in email.
 The email includes a link to the default language page and the newly created translation page.
 The translator will:
 1. Select the **Start translating** button in the email.
 2. Select **Edit** on the top right of the page, and translate the content.
 3. When done, select **Save as draft** (if you're not ready to make it visible to readers)or, if the page is ready to be visible to everyone who is using that language on the site, select **Publish** or **Post news**.